 Figuring the additional tax.
-Use Part II of Form 5329, to figure any additional tax.
-Report the amount on Form 1040, line 59, or Form 1040NR, line 57.
+Use Part II of Form 5329 to figure any additional tax.
+Report the amount on Schedule 2 (Form 1040), line 6.

 When Assets Must Be Distributed

 Any assets remaining in a Coverdell ESA must be distributed when either one of the following two events occurs.